ryansolid/babel-plugin-jsx-dom-expressions/README.md

 ## Features

 This plugin treats all lowercase tags as html elements and mixed cased tags as Custom Functions.
 This enables breaking up your view into functional components.
 This library supports Web Compoenent Custom Elements spec.
 Support for common camelcase event handlers like React, dom safe attributes like class and for, a simple ref property, and parsing of objects for style, and classList properties.
+Support for JSX fragment elements.

 ## API